What is AuDHD Sensory Processing? (The Internal vs. External Conflict)

 The Anti-Shoe Movement: Why AuDHDers Hate Feet Constraints

-If you walk into a neurodivergent household in Portland or Vancouver, you might notice a pile of shoes immediately by the door—not just for cleanliness, but for liberation.
-There is a strong community preference for going barefoot or wearing “barefoot style” shoes, often jokingly referred to as the “Anti-Shoe Movement.”
+If you walk into a neurodivergent household in Portland or Vancouver, you might notice a pile of shoes immediately by the door.
+This is not just for cleanliness.
+It is for liberation.
+The community often refers to this preference as the “Anti-Shoe Movement.”

 High-Impact Sensory Hacks for Immediate Relief